TheoViel/kaggle_dogs/README.md

 ## Results

 The architecture I proposed is the (former) state of the art ProGAN.
-Refer to this (paper)[https://research.nvidia.com/publication/2017-10_Progressive-Growing-of], which is a great read, for more informations.
+Refer to this [paper](https://research.nvidia.com/publication/2017-10_Progressive-Growing-of), which is a great read, for more informations.
 A FID of 30 was achieved on the public leaderboard.

+On private leaderboard, it scored **82.8** which put me at the **6th place**.

 ## Repository